Outreach / Education – Community

 The Nebraska Center for Materials and Nanoscience (NCMN), Nebraska EPSCoR, and the University of Nebraska–Lincoln’s Materials Research Science and Engineering Center (MRSEC) held Lincoln’s annual NanoDays event at Gateway Shopping Center.

 The University of Nebraska State Museum hosted its annual Astronomy Day celebration.
-NCMN participated in the event, which included a booth with information and hands-on activities about new types of protective fabrics that withstand bullets, metals that change shape on their own, and space elevators which are now a possibility because of new and innovative materials.
-Over 500 visitors attended the event.
+NCMN participated in the event, which included a booth with information, hands-on activities, and games about carbon nanotubes, metals that change shape on their own, and space elevators which are now a possibility because of new and innovative materials.
+Over 300 visitors attended the afternoon event.

 Osher Lifelong Learning Institute